 About Me

-Hi!
+noname-15Hi!
 My name is Barb Markway.
 In no particular order, I’m a wife, mother, owner of two fluffy white dogs (Bichons), a psychologist, writer, and a homebody.
 I’m overly serious, but working on it.
 That’s the short version.

-I feel funny writing about myself (you wouldn’t know it because I do it all the time), but here’s a longer version: I’ve been married to my husband, Greg, for 23 years.
+I’ve been married to my husband, Greg, for almost 28 years!
 We met in graduate school.
 We had both been counseled by our professors about being “too quiet.”
 (That’s a whole other blog).
 In meeting each other, we found acceptance of our more gentle dispositions.
 I actually got up the nerve to ask him out on our first date.
 It was the best leap-of-faith, courageous, daring greatly, non-shy thing I’ve ever done.
 He is a huge support to me, and that’s an understatement.
 We make a great team in so many ways.
 We’ve worked together in several settings, written books together, and in general, just enjoy spending time with each other.
 He takes a lot of the pictures for this blog.
-I’m hoping he’ll teach me some about photography Here’s a picture of him cooking, which he does better than I do.
+I’m hoping he’ll teach me some about photography Here’s a picture of him cooking, which he does better than I do

-We have a college-age son who brings me/us much joy.
+We have a grown son who brings me/us much joy.
 Although parenthood is a huge part of my life, he doesn’t like me to write about him, and I try to respect his privacy.
 We also have two Bichons, Lily and Larry, and I end up writing about them a lot.
 I’ve turned into a crazy middle-aged dog lady.
 You’ll see a lot of pictures of them around here.

 I’ve spent over twenty years in direct clinical practice–mostly in outpatient counseling centers in hospitals and a few stints in private practice.
 I specialized in anxiety disorders and co-authored three books related to social anxiety and shyness.
 This is an area of personal interest, which you can read about here here and here.
 Greg and I also wrote a book on marriage called Illumnating the Heart: Steps Toward a More Spiritual Marriage.
 For the past two years, I’ve been in a transition mode.
-Chronic pain was making it difficult for me to work full-time, so I took a part-time position as a psychological consultant with Disability Determination Services for the State of Missouri.
-I’m trying to write some, as well.
-I miss working with people face-to-face, but I’m not sure what the future holds in that area.
+Chronic pain

 I’ve ended up writing quite a bit about my health and chronic pain in this blog.
 I’ve had two back surgeries, one lumbar and one cervical.
 I’ve been told I have scar tissue from the surgeries.I’ve been diagnosed with thoracic outlet syndrome (famous baseball pitchers get this, most recently, Chris Carpenter of the Cardinals).
 I also have severe repetitive strain injuries from too much typing over the years.
 I’m trying to learn a voice-activated dictation program, but I haven’t mastered it yet.